TommyGymer/Flight-Sim/Developing a Coded Solution.md

 Using a port of raylib to c++ will provide access to the OOP features that will help to formalise the structure of the program

+As I will still be using raylib and the change is only from C to C++, much of the code remains the same

 ---
 #### Setting up 3D rendering